South African Provinces

-A Coastal city is known for its beaches, mountains, and unmatched hospitality.
-Kwa-Zulu Natal is a province that is well versed in the language of traveller’s needs.
+A Coastal city known for its beaches, mountains, and unmatched hospitality.
+Kwa-Zulu Natal is a province that is well versed in the language of traveler’s needs.

-Continuing with the trend of water this provinces also offers an array of wetlands for one’s enjoyment and these include Saint Lucia known for wetlands, hippos and safaris as well as the Isimangaliso Wetland Park which is a World Heritage Site showcasing the appeal of wetlands in this province that cannot be found anywhere else.
+Continuing with the trend of water this province also offers an array of wetlands for one’s enjoyment, including Saint Lucia known for wetlands, hippos, and safaris as well as the Isimangaliso Wetland Park which is a World Heritage Site showcasing the appeal of wetlands in this province that cannot be found anywhere else.

 While in Kwa-Zulu Natal the big 5 or safaris are also not in short supply with the Hluhluwe–iMfolozi Park and the Maloti-Drakensberg Park just to mention a few for one’s wilderness experience.